harris-G/SaD/readme.md

 ### SaD model

+Our framework is plug-to-play to all deep-learning based CF models.
 Just need to run the run.sh file.